rungene/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 	- 4th argument should be the x attribute
 	- 5th argument should be the y attribute

 	This type of argument is called a “no-keyword argument” - Argument order is super important.

+**9. Update #1**

+	Update the class Rectangle by updating the public method def update(self, \*args): by changing the prototype to update(self, \*args, \*\*kwargs) that assigns a key/value argument to attributes:

+	- \*\*kwargs can be thought of as a double pointer to a dictionary: key/value .
+As Python doesn’t have pointers, \*\*kwargs is not literally a double pointer – describing it as such is just a way of explaining its behavior in terms you’re already familiar with

+	- \*\*kwargs must be skipped if \*args exists and is not empty
+	- Each key in this dictionary represents an attribute to the instance

+This type of argument is called a “key-worded argument”.
+Argument order is not important.